oaeproject/Hilary/README.md

 src/redis-server
 ```

-To start it in the background, you can update the `redis.conf` to set property `daemonize yes`.
+To start it in the background, you can update the `redis.conf` to set the property `daemonize yes`.

 Redis is used for caching frequently accessed data and for broadcasting messages (PubSub) across the application cluster.